jnirschl/cookiecutter-computer-vision/{{ cookiecutter.repo_name }}/README.md

 ## Getting started

-This repository uses [Data Version Control (DVC)](https://dvc.org/) to create a machine learning pipeline and track experiments.
+This repository uses [Data Version Control (DVC)](https://dvc.org/) to create a machine learning pipeline to track experiments.
 We will use a modified version of the [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) as our Data Science Life cycle template.
 This repository template is based on the [cookiecutter data-science project template](https://drivendata.github.io/cookiecutter-data-science).